chribonn/TKinter_Spinbox/README.md

 The Spinbox control ["*is an Entry with increment and decrement arrows.
 It is commonly used for number entry or to select from a list of string values*"](https://tkdocs.com/pyref/ttk_spinbox.html).
 The control accepts input through the up or down arrows or by typing directly into the text box.

-While the control has built in functionality that allows range checking when the up and down arrows are pressed, the same is missing when one types directly into the text box.
+While the control has built-in functionality that allows range checking when the up and down arrows are pressed, the same is missing when one types directly into the text box.
 This means that one can type anything into a Spinbox.

 This article describes this limitation and explains how it can be addressed.